-Teachers will send student work home to parents on Thursdays to update parents on student progress.
+Teachers will send student work home on Thursdays to update parents on student progress.
 Teachers will enter assignment and assessment grades into PowerSchool for the trimester report cards using a weighted point system:

+'''

 Tests/Projects = 35%

-Ouizzes = 30%
+Quizzes = 30%

 Homework/Classwork = 25%

 Participation/Conduct = 10%

+'''

 Grades will be entered based on the number of points in each assignment, not the percentage achieved after the points are calculated into a percentage (ie: 9/10 instead of 90/100).
 Grades will be entered and up-to-date on PowerSchool at least twice a trimester (before interims and before report cards).
-There will be at least 14 assignments in each subject for each trimester.
+There will be at least 14 assignments in each subject for each trimester unless previously discussed with the principal.